JordanL2/MegaCMD-Extra-Tools/README.md

 `mega-sync-one-way /data/files Files --exclude dir1 dir2/file1 **/*.jpg`

-This will result in `/data/files` being uploaded/synced to the remote with name `Files`.
+This will result in a directory on the remote named `Files` containing the contents of `/data/files`.

 The directory `/data/files/dir1`, the file `/data/files/dir2/file1`, and all *.jpg files in all sub-directories will not be uploaded.

 ### Caveats / TODO